Casper vs. Purple Mattress Reviews

 There’s heavy competition in the mattress market with hundreds of models claiming to provide the perfect night’s rest.
 The truth is that each person has unique needs based on their preferred sleeping position, weight, and other individual preferences.

-We’ve done a mattress comparison between Casper and Purple®, two popular bed-in-a-box brands.
-Each company takes a different approach to better sleep that’s reflected in their mattress designs.
-We’ll go over their strengths and weaknesses, so you can get a better idea of what they have to offer and whether one of these brands carries the best mattress for you.
+We’ve done a mattress comparison of Casper and Purple®, taking a closer look at these popular mattress manufacturers.
+Each company approaches mattress design differently, which is reflected in the feel and comfort of their models.
+We’ll go over their strengths and weaknesses, so you can get a better idea of what they have to offer and whether one of their models might be best mattress for you.

 Based out of Canada, Casper’s been in the mattress market since 2014.
-Their line of mattresses includes three memory foam mattresses with a total of five options.
+Their line of mattresses includes three mixed-foam models with a total of five options.
 They also carry a line of sheets, pillows, bed frames, and lights.

 Casper mattresses are found at approved Casper dealers nationwide and in the Casper stores that dot the Northeastern United States.
-However, their mattresses can also be bought online and delivered bed-in-a-box style to your front door.
+However, their mattresses can also be bought online and delivered to your front door in a compact box.
 Their models include:

-- The Essential: A streamlined, three-layer design makes this Casper’s simplest and most affordable model.
-It’s an entry-level, mixed-foam mattress with a poly-foam comfort layer, memory foam transition layer, and a high-density poly-foam support core.
+- The Essential: A streamlined, three-layer design makes this Casper’s most straightforward and economical model.
+It’s made with a poly-foam comfort and support layer with a memory foam transition layer in between that adds some extra pressure relief.

 - The Casper Original (Foam): Casper entered the market with only one model, and this is it.
 Four layers of foam, including a memory foam layer, make up all 12 inches of this design.
 It includes a zoned layer that offers pressure relief at the shoulders and hips.

-- The Casper Original Hybrid (Foam/Innerspring): It has the same four-layer foam design as the Original but replaces the foam support layer with pocketed coils.
+- The Casper Original Hybrid (Foam/Innerspring): The Original Hybrid has the same four-layer foam design as the Original but replaces the foam support layer with pocketed coils.
 The coils add springiness and enhance air circulation.

-- The Wave Original (Foam): This model is 13 inches high with five layers of foam, including poly-foam, latex foam, and memory foam with cooling gel pods arranged for zoned support.
-A high-density foam support core provides shape and durability.
+- The Wave Original (Foam): This 13-inch model lulls sleepers into slumber with five layers of foam.
+It has a mix of poly-foam, latex foam, and memory foam.
+One foam layer also includes gel pods arranged to provide varied support based on different pressure points.
+A high-density foam support core gives the mattress shape and supports the spine.

-- The Wave Hybrid (Foam/Innerspring): The upper four foam layers are the same foams and gel pods as the Wave Original.
+- The Wave Hybrid (Foam/Innerspring): The upper four foam layers of the Wave Hybrid have the same foams and gel pods as the Wave Original.
 The difference between the two lies in the support core.
 The Wave Hybrid substitutes the foam core with pocketed coils.
 The coils provide targeted pressure relief with extra bounce and added edge support.

 Casper’s Materials, Cover, and Construction